WriteWrote/DarkNotes/README.md

 # DarkNotes

-This is a simple text-redactor (WIP), which I decided to create after I tired of white light of Word.
+This is a simple text-redactor (WIP), which I decided to create after I became tired of white light of Word.
 It's a slowly-build project, but I still hope to manage it.

 **List of the features ToDo:**
 - Changing transparency (default 95%) DONE